CAProjects/AltanaViewer/README.md

 * Odyssey Armor sets
 * Odyssey Weapons (not added Offhand yet)
 * Added resource for unknown items, Check res folder

+This is currently a work in progress so please be patient while i bring this up to date with the current game